duncan-s-white/random-quote-machine/README.md

 You can view this project on my github pages: https://duncan-s-white.github.io/random-quote-machine/

-This was my first ever react project, it is written from scratch, adding react with a `<script>` tag not using the `create-react-app` command.
+This was my first ever React project, it is written from scratch It includes React and other dependencies with a `<script>` tag, not using the `create-react-app` command.

 It uses: